Massachusetts Home Sale Preparation

 - Once all the clutter is gone, I would suggest a major Spring cleaning if necessary.
 The bathrooms and kitchen should be spotless!
 These are the rooms that buyers will pay careful attention to.
 These rooms are the most costly to upgrade, so buyers will be far pickier here.

 - Spruce up all the closets in your home.
 Buyers are always concerned about closet space.
 Having the closets at least neatly organized is important.

-- Touch up painting is essential in any home sale.
+- Touch up paint is essential in any home sale.
 Concentrate on high traffic areas where scuff marks and worn paint are readily visible.
 Homes that have painting issues really stand out but in a not so pleasant way!

 - Always paint or bleach any old ceiling stains away.
 For example, if one of your kids took a shower without the curtain fully closed and there is an awful looking stain in the kitchen ceiling below the bath above… get it removed!
-The fact that it looks terrible is reason enough but buyers will also assume you have a plumbing problem.
+The fact that it looks terrible is reason enough, but buyers will also assume you have a plumbing problem.

 - Clean out and organize the garage.
-A spacious garage will be a consideration for many Massachusetts home buyers especially with our Winters.
+A spacious garage will be a consideration for many Massachusetts home buyers, especially with our Winters.

 - Clear your kitchen counters completely of everything that is not essential.
 Buyers love to see a spacious kitchen, especially counter areas.

 - Clean all faucets, mirrors, lights, and ceiling fans.
 There should be no visible dust bunnies!

 - Re-caulk any tubs, showers, sinks, or tile flooring that has loose grout.

 - If you have leaking faucets, make sure they are corrected before placing your home for sale.

 Having your Massachusetts home staged and looking its best both inside and out will absolutely make a difference.